 Dow Theory: The Foundation of Market Trends

-Imagine you’re driving in a new city, and after a few hours on the road, you notice a pattern—certain roads are always busy, others less so, and some roads connect to major highways that lead you to new areas.
+Now, imagine you’re driving in a new city, and after a few hours on the road, you notice a pattern—certain roads are always busy, others less so, and some roads connect to major highways that lead you to new areas.
 Just like in city traffic, the stock market follows patterns and moves in predictable ways.
 These movements and patterns form the basis of what we call Dow Theory.

 Dow Theory is one of the oldest and most fundamental concepts in Technical Analysis (TA), laying the foundation for understanding market trends.
 This theory, developed by Charles H. Dow in the late 19th century, explains how markets move in phases and trends, helping traders anticipate future movements.
 In this chapter, we’ll explore the core principles of Dow Theory and how it helps traders navigate market trends with greater confidence.